Courtaulds Ground

 Courtaulds Ground was a cricket ground in Coventry, Warwickshire.
 The ground was owned by Courtaulds.
 The first recorded match on the ground was in 1949, when it hosted its first first-class match between Warwickshire and Hampshire in the County Championship.
 From 1949 to 1982, the ground played host to 56 first-class matches, the last of which was between Warwickshire and Middlesex.

 The ground also hosted List-A matches, the first of which was between Warwickshire and Leicestershire in the 1972 Benson and Hedges Cup.
 From 1972 to 1983, the ground held 8 List-A matches, the last of which was between Warwickshire and Derbyshire in the 1983 John Player Special League.

-Today the ground is no longer used for cricket and is in a desperate state of disrepair.
-The pavilion, built at a cost of £15,000 in 1935, is itself derelict and the outfield overgrown.
+As the ground was no longer used for cricket, it fell into a state of disrepair.
+The pavilion, built at a cost of £15,000 in 1935, became derelict and the outfield overgrown.
+In 2018, the ground was demolished and replaced by a housing estate called Mercia Gardens.